jhurlocker/InstructLabForAcademica/showroom_instructlab_summit2024/content/course _content/1-13 what is an LLM SLM.md

 # What is an LLM / SLM

-Let's start by understanding what a Large Language Model (LLM) is and then we can look at what a Small Language Model (SML) is.
+Let's start by understanding what a Large Language Model (LLM) is, and then we can look at Small Language Models (SMLs).

 ![InstructLab](graphics/whatisaanllmslm.png)

 ---

 # Let's see what ChatGPT has to say about LLMs!